Sus-Shang/yuxinxinyu_project/README.md

 ## What is it?

 **Squirrel** is an app that allows you to track NYC squirrel sightings in Central Park of New York.
+Users of this app can view squirrels' data(either in list or map), and can also add, update the data themselves.
 ## Main Features

 Here are the main features that **Squirrel** does: